dell/omnia/docs/source/samplefiles.rst

     [idrac]
     10.10.0.1

-.. note:: Only iDRAC/BMC IP's should be provided.
+.. note:: Only iDRAC/BMC IPs should be provided.